 \subsection{Survey sensitivity}

 Since the sensitivity of the \textit{eROSITA} survey is not uniform across the sky, it is crucial to determine the lowest flux sources that could have been detected as a function of position and exposure time.
-We use the official \textit{eROSITA} mission simulator, \texttt{SIXTE} \citep{dauser:2019} to determine this sensitivity limit.
-Using the as-flown \textit{eROSITA} attitude of the first all-sky survey and a diffuse foreground from \texttt{ROSAT}, we simulate \textit{eROSITA} observations of $10^5$~sources randomly and uniformly distributed across the western Galactic hemisphere.
-Based on the expected blazar spectrum averaged across the entire population, each source is assigned an absorbed power law spectrum ($\Gamma_\mathrm{X} = 2.0$, $N_\mathrm{H} = 1\times10^{21}\,\mathrm{cm}^{-2}$), We vary the 0.2--2.3\,keV flux between $1\times10^{-16}$ and $1\times10^{-11}\,\mathrm{erg}\,\mathrm{cm}^{-2}\,\mathrm{s}^{-1}$, with 20000 random flux values per flux decade.
-The simulated data are then sorted into event lists for each \textit{eROSITA} sky tile and processed using the official source detection pipeline contained in the \textit{eROSITA} data analysis software \texttt{eSASS} \citep[version 211214,][]{predehl:2021,brunner:2022,merloni:2024}.
-The processing yields a mock catalog containing information on the detection likelihood, exposure times, and fluxes.
-To ensure the validity of the simulations, we checked that all fluxes of the detected source are consistent with the input values within uncertainties; and since this is the case we use the input fluxes.
+We used the official \textit{eROSITA} mission simulator, \texttt{SIXTE} \citep{dauser:2019} to determine this sensitivity limit.
+Using the as-flown \textit{eROSITA} attitude of the first all-sky survey and a diffuse foreground from \texttt{ROSAT}, we simulated \textit{eROSITA} observations of $10^5$~sources randomly and uniformly distributed across the western Galactic hemisphere.
+Based on the expected blazar spectrum averaged across the entire population, each source was assigned an absorbed power law spectrum ($\Gamma_\mathrm{X} = 2.0$, $N_\mathrm{H} = 1\times10^{21}\,\mathrm{cm}^{-2}$).
+We varied the 0.2--2.3\,keV flux between $1\times10^{-16}$ and $1\times10^{-11}\,\mathrm{erg}\,\mathrm{cm}^{-2}\,\mathrm{s}^{-1}$, with 20000 random flux values per flux decade.
+The simulated data were then sorted into event lists for each \textit{eROSITA} sky tile and processed using the official source detection pipeline contained in the \textit{eROSITA} data analysis software \texttt{eSASS} \citep[version 211214,][]{predehl:2021,brunner:2022,merloni:2024}.
+The processing yielded a mock catalog containing information on the detection likelihood, exposure times, and fluxes.
+To ensure the validity of the simulations, we checked that all fluxes of the detected source are consistent with the input values within uncertainties; and since this is the case we used the input fluxes.

-To estimate the completeness and sensitivity, we define the survey as complete if, for a given exposure time and minimum detection likelihood of 10, 95\% of sources with a given flux are detected.
-For a given minimum detection likelihood, we find that we can approximate the minimum detectable flux by
+To estimate the completeness and sensitivity, we defined the survey as complete if, for a given exposure time and minimum detection likelihood of 10, 95\% of sources with a given flux were detected.
+For a given minimum detection likelihood, we found that we can approximate the minimum detectable flux by